daniela-palleschi/repo-eda/README.md

-# repo-eda.github.io
+# Reproducible analyses for eye-tracking during reading

-Reproducible analyses for eye-tracking during reading
+Website for the course 'reproducible analyses for eye-tracking during reading'